 Students should have sufficient computer literacy to manipulate multiple types of files.
-Students need a Pentium Class PC with Windows XP or later version, or a Macintosh with OS X 10.2 or better.
-Students are required to have Microsoft Office (with PowerPoint, Word and Excel or Mac-compatible version), an Internet connection (broadband) and a printer.
+Students need a Pentium Class PC with one of the following operating systems: Windows 8, Windows 10, or a Mac OS X based computer with one of the following operating systems; OS X 10.9, (Mavericks), OS X 10.10 (Yosemite), OS X 10.11 (El Capitan), and OS 10.12 (Sierra).
+Students are required to have Microsoft Office (with PowerPoint, Word, Excel or Maccompatible version), an Internet connection (broadband), and a printer.